mcguffin/acf-openstreetmap-field/readme.txt

 = Im getting these "Insecure Content" Warnings =

-Some providers – like OpenPtMap or MtbMap – do not support https.
-If these warning bother you, choose a different one.
+Some providers do not support https.
+If these warnings bother you, choose a different one or use the proxy feature.

 = Why isn't the map loading? =